 There are also a few other models which state that they are UL2272 certified.
 But we are unable to verify as the specifications listed on the product differ from that on the UL database.

-How to identify an e-scooter is UL2272 certified?
+How to identify if an e-scooter is UL2272 certified?

 Currently, LTA accepts UL2272 certification issued by four testing organisations, namely UL and its accredited labs, CSA Canada, Intertek, and SGS.